Ready to find the perfect college degree?

 1. Fiction Writer

-Books like these give their readers a valuable look at a historical period while the author was living it.
+Books like these give their readers a valuable look at a historical period the author lived in.
 Reading great books, coupled with your fiction writing practice, helps you further develop the writing skills you need.
 It’s worth saying again: Successful fiction writers read a lot of fiction, so you must spend plenty of time reading books of all kinds.

-Once you develop some fiction manuscripts, you can get feedback from other fiction writers that allows you to continually improve your writing skills.
-With enough feedback and practice, your manuscripts can get the attention of fiction magazines, literary agents and the reading public.
+Once you develop some fiction manuscripts, you can get feedback from other fiction writers.
+This enables you to continually improve your writing skills.
+With enough feedback and practice, your manuscripts can get the attention of:

 2. Film and TV Writer

-Being a film and TV scriptwriter counts as one of the coolest careers for history majors.
-Due to the expansion of the Internet, as well as subscription-based channels, like Netflix, Amazon and Hulu, the demand for new and engaging content is higher than ever.
+Being a film and TV scriptwriter is one of the coolest careers for history majors.
+With subscription-based channels, like Netflix, Amazon and Hulu, the demand for new and engaging content is higher than ever.
 Many of these programs, like “The Man in the High Castle” rely on history (or alternate history in this case) to tell the story.

 Because of their knowledge of history, history majors have a great deal to bring to the table as writers.
-While many may work as scriptwriters, others may become historical consultants for period shows or script doctors.
-Still, others are documentary writers and filmmakers, like Ken Burns, director of “The Civil War,” “The Dust Bowl” and “The Roosevelts: An Intimate History.”
+Many may work as scriptwriters.
+Others may become historical consultants for period shows or script doctors.
+Still, others are documentary writers and filmmakers, like Ken Burns, director of:

-What’s even better news for aspiring film and TV writers is that while New York City or Los Angeles are still the major hubs for film and TV work, there are more and more indie film and TV projects nowadays.
+What’s even better news for aspiring film and TV writers is that while New York City or Los Angeles are still the major hubs for film and TV work, indie film and TV projects are increasing.
 This means that you may find work in your local area or even start a production of your own.

 3. Set and Costume Design